 To encourage fellowship and sense-of-community among families affected by Down syndrome.
 To promote community awareness of the dignity, promise, and potential of all persons with Down syndrome.

-For more information about our services, or you have any questions or comments, please contact us at:
+For more information about our service, question, or comments, please contact us at:

 Panhandle Down syndrome Guild (PDSG)